B&H Photo: Bild Expo

-In 2025, B&H Photo Video hosted its second Bild Expo on June 17–18, again at the Javits Center in New York City.
-The 2025 Bild Expo featured over 130 speakers and over 250 exhibitors, with reports of up to 50,000 attendees over the two days.
-Some of the talks featured filmmaker Drex Lee, Sarina Soriano, and Chris Burkard.
+In 2025, B&H Photo Video hosted its second Bild Expo on June 17–18, again at the Javits Center in New York City and again was free to attend.
+The 2025 Bild Expo featured six stages, over 100 speakers, over 250 exhibitors, and hands-on workshops.
+There were reports of up to 50,000 attendees over the two days.
+Some of the talks featured Pulitzer Prize-winning photojournalist Lynsey Addario, conservation photographer Cristina Mittermeier, author Scott Kelby, filmmaker Drex Lee, cinematographer Sarina Soriano, cinematographer Ed Lachman, headshot photographer Peter Hurley, and photojournalist Chris Burkard.
+There was also a Women in Media panel with actress and content creator Shuang Hu, Outshine Talent CEO Barbara Jones, Verizon Head of Creators Lina Renzina, and The Luupe CEO Keren Sachs.
+Major brands included Sony, Nikon, Apple, Leica, Adobe, GoPro, Fujifilm and Canon.